-Both of us are interested in human rights, and in helping those who have been treated unjustly.
+Janet and I are interested in human rights, and in helping those who have been treated unjustly.

 If you are in a situation where you are experiencing spiritual abuse, you don’t have to deal with it alone.
 Feel free to contact us.